 Devon Mott joined the DFA team in 2014 after graduating from the University of Southern California with a Bachelor of Architecture and a minor in Business Law.
-Prior to DFA, Devon spent three summers as an architectural intern at VOA Associates Inc. in Washington D.C., and a summer as an intern at Michael Winstanley Architects & Planners in Arlington, VA.
+Prior to DFA, Devon interned at VOA Associates Inc. in Washington D.C. and Michael Winstanley Architects & Planners in Arlington, VA.
+Devon received her architecture license at the beginning of this year.
 Having worked on both apartment renovations in Manhattan, and several house projects in Connecticut, Devon enjoys every aspect of each residential project, down to the most finite of details.
 Raised in Washington, D.C., Devon is an avid Washington Nationals fan as well as loyal supporter of the USC Football team.

 Allen Chung moved to New York City from Portland, Oregon.
 He studied architecture at the University of Oregon and proceeded to work on residential projects.
 Passionate about creating homes, Daniel Frisch Architecture was a natural fit.
 Having joined the team in 2016, Allen enjoys the dynamic and collaborative nature of DFA while he continues to explore the field of residential design.
 In his free time, Allen likes to cook, travel, and explore all that New York City has to offer.